Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ13LM.md

 ---
-title: "Xiaomi RTCGQ13LM control via MQTT"
+title: "Aqara RTCGQ13LM control via MQTT"
-description: "Integrate your Xiaomi RTCGQ13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara RTCGQ13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-02-28T13:58:01Z
 pageClass: device-page
 ---